sudarshanmhasrup/exploring-the-world-of-kotlin/readme.md

 8) Write a function that converts hours into seconds.
 9) Create a function that finds the maximum range of a triangle's third edge, where the side lengths are all integers.
+10) Create a function which returns the reminder from two numbers.

 ### Thank you